mahdi12167/libmini/libmini/qtviewer/README.txt

 primarily uses libmini viewer functions but provides additional camera control.
 It is free software licensed under the GPL.

+Tested platforms are:
+* MacOS X 10.5 and 10.6
+* Debian
+* Ubuntu 11.04 and 12.04
+* Linux Mint 13
+* OpenSuSe 11.4
+* Windows XP and Windows 7
+Other platforms may work, but are untested.

 !!
 Prerequisites

-The libMini QTViewer requires the installation of: tcsh, autotools and cmake (unix) gnu/c++ (unix) or MSVC compiler (windows) svn and git (unix) or Tortoise SVN (windows)
+The compilation of the libMini QTViewer requires the installation of: tcsh, autotools and cmake (unix) gnu/c++ (unix) or MSVC compiler (windows) svn and git (unix) or Tortoise SVN (windows)